 - Alicia Lutz, The College Today

-In addition, Emily founded Lost Got Found, a non-profit organization.
-The organization shares stories of those affected by mental illness and assists them in taking the first step toward gaining support... letting others know about the silent struggles they face.
+Emily is currently a Clinical Psychology graduate student at Pepperdine University.
+In addition, Emily founded Lost Got Found.
+The website shares stories of those affected by mental illness and assists them in taking the first step toward gaining support... letting others know about the silent struggles they face.